21 / 06 / 2018

 TRūATA, THE LEADER IN GDPR-COMPLIANT DATA ANALYTICS, PLANS TO HIRE UP TO 75 PERSONNEL – MAINLY DATA ANALYSTS, DATA SCIENTISTS AND ENGINEERS – FOR ITS DUBLIN HEADQUARTERS IN 2018.

-Data analytics and anonymisation firm Trūata today announced it plans to hire up to 75 personnel – mainly data analysts, data scientists and engineers – in 2018 for its newly opened headquarters in Dublin.
-The recruitment drive comes three months after the start-up was launched as a trust by its founding beneficiaries, Mastercard and IBM.
+Trūata, the data analytics and anonymisation firm, today announced it plans to hire up to 75 personnel – mainly data analysts, data scientists and engineers – for its newly opened headquarters in Dublin.
+This recruitment drive comes three months after the start-up was launched as a trust by its founding beneficiaries, Mastercard and IBM.
 Last month artificial intelligence (AI) and Internet of Things (IoT) firm C3 IoT joined the company as a beneficiary and technology provider, and earlier this month Trūata appointed Aoife Sexton to its core team as its Chief Privacy Officer.

 Trūata helps organisations conduct analytics in full compliance with Europe’s new privacy and data protection framework, the General Data Protection Regulation (GDPR), which came into effect on May 25th.
 Held in a trust structure with the partners as beneficiaries, Trūata provides an innovative approach to handling data anonymisation and analytics, focusing on full compliance with GDPR, both in practice and in spirit.

-Felix Marx, CEO of Trūata said: “I’m delighted to announce the launch of our new HQ in Dublin, a city that we identified as an engine of growth and a hotbed of technology talent.
+“I’m delighted to announce the launch of our new headquarters in Dublin, a city that we identified as an engine of growth and a hotbed of technology talent.
 Today, Trūata and I personally invite the city’s brightest minds to join us as we pioneer this new approach to data management.
 The GDPR has been a powerful catalyst for innovation.
-The scientists and engineers that join us will be working at the forefront of this exciting area.”
+The scientists and engineers that join us will be working at the forefront of this exciting area,” said Felix Marx, CEO of Trūata.

 Trūata’s recruitment drive was welcomed by Ireland’s inward investment promotion agency, IDA Ireland, as a boost to the local economy and a vote of confidence in the booming technology industry that has found its home in Dublin.